TTWNO/tait.tech/isaif.md

 governments but the economic and technological basis of the present society.
 </p>

 <p id="5">5.
-In this article we give attention to only some of the negative developments that have grown out of the industrialtechnological system.
+In this article we give attention to only some of the negative developments that have grown out of the industrial-technological system.
 Other such developments we mention only briefly or ignore altogether.
 This does not mean that we
 regard these other developments as unimportant.
 For practical reasons we have to confine our discussion to areas that have received insufficient public attention or in which we have something new to say.
 For example, since there are well-developed environmental and wilderness movements, we have written very little about environmental degradation or the destruction of